 Soil drench: Although it is possible to treat this area with an orchid present too, you need to appreciate that both desirable and unwanted microorganisms will be attacked.
 However, you can certainly treat new growing media before use.

 Suggested application rates

 Use as a fine mist spray straight from the container.
 Do not dilute or the results will be unpredictable.

 Repeat use as required.
-There are no hazardous by-products and it is not possible for fungus to build up resistance.
+There are no hazardous by-products and fungus can't build up resistance.

-Hydrogen Peroxide typically has a shelf life of up to 3 years once opened, however if when you spray it on an organic surface and it does not fizz it is essentially water.
+Hydrogen Peroxide typically has a shelf life of up to 3 years once opened, however, when you spray it on an organic surface, and it does not fizz it is water.